Tuesday, November 26, 2013

 Newflash: Don't Give Guns to an Aspergers Kid!

-As a cub scout in 1954 Milwaukee - it helped me reduce my Aspergers' tendencies.
+As a cub scout in 1954 Milwaukee - it helped to reduce my Aspergers' tendencies.

 Back in 1954, there was no such thing as "Aspergers syndrome" and indeed most of the conditions that now appear in the Diagnostic and Statistics Manual (the 'bible' of the psychiatric profession) didn't exist back then.
 Nevertheless, it was pretty evident that looking back now using the Aspergers' diagnostic I at least displayed plenty of tendencies.